jbs0710/Strickland_GEOG676/Lab_4/README.md

 # Copy feature class to our current workspace

-- In previous weeks, we have used a campus.gdb with feature classes that we would now like to use in our current workspace.
+- In previous weeks, we have used another geodatabase, campus.gdb, with feature classes that we would now like to use in our current workspace.

-- Out next step is to import a feature class, **Structures**, from our previously used campus.gdb, to our current, **Campus** geodatabase, and name it **Buildings**.
+- To do this, we need import a feature class, **Structures**, from our previously used campus.gdb, to our current **Campus** geodatabase, and name it **Buildings**.

 ```python
 # Copy feature class to our workspace geodatabase from another geodatabase